Domestic Violence Awareness Month

 Domestic violence thrives when we are silent; but if we take a stand and work together, we can end domestic violence.
 Throughout the month of October, help NNEDV to raise awareness about domestic violence and join in our efforts to end violence.
 Here is what you can do:

-- Follow us on Facebook, Twitter, Pinterest, and Google+ to view and share our #31n31 actions for the month of October.
-Each day during Domestic Violence Awareness Month, NNEDV will be sharing actions from our #31n31 list - 31 things we can all do to create a world where domestic violence no longer exists.
+- Follow us on Facebook, Twitter, Pinterest, Instagram, and Google+ to view and share our #31n31 for the month of October.
+Follow along using #31n31.

 - Change your social media profile and cover photos to show that you stand with NNEDV as we remember those who have lost their lives and celebrate those who have survived.